Rotox/DiffusionToolkit/README.md

 Diffusion Toolkit is an image metadata-indexer and viewer for AI-generated images.
 It aims to help you organize, search and sort your ever-growing collection.

+> This is a personal fork of [RupertAvery/DiffusionToolkit](https://github.com/RupertAvery/DiffusionToolkit).
+Full credit for the original application, architecture, and vision goes to the original author.
+> Made these modifications to scratch my own itch.
+If the enhancements here match what you were looking for, you're welcome to it.
+Changes from the base version are documented in the sections below.

+If you find Diffusion Toolkit valuable, please consider supporting the original author — visit [RupertAvery's GitHub](https://github.com/RupertAvery/DiffusionToolkit) to tip or donate.

 # Enhancements

 - **Model name display:** Model names are now read directly from PNG metadata stored in the database instead of looking up checkpoint files on disk.
 Models no longer present on disk display correctly.